Dairy and acne – is it actually a thing? For some people it really can make a difference…

 Dairy can be a significant acne cause for some people – and there is an easy way to find out if it’s the missing link in clearing up your acne condition.

-Then you are one step closer to eliminating your acne problem.
+Then you are one step closer to eliminating the problem.

 (This article is a guide only – please be sure to consult your health care professional before attempting any diet change).